rfitak/American_Shad_Genome/read-cleaning.md

 # Cleaning the Raw Sequencing Reads
 This section will start with the raw sequencing data and perform a series a cleaning steps to prepare the sequences for the genome assembly.
 The various steps include:
 1. Filtering low-quality reads, Trimming low-quality bases, adapter identification and removal
     - Program: [fastp](https://github.com/OpenGene/fastp) for paired-end reads
-    - Program: [nxtrim](https://github.com/sequencing/NxTrim) for mate-pair reads
 2. Removing identical read pairs
     - Program: [fastuniq](https://sourceforge.net/projects/fastuniq/)
 3. Removing Mate-pair reads that overlap